 Event Ownership and Management

-All Exhibit Fees must be paid in full to participate.
-The Fee entitles exhibiting companies to
+All Exhibit space fees must be paid in full to participate.
+The fee entitles exhibiting companies to…

 - identification sign,

 - 2 chairs,

 - company name and booth location on the Event website’s floorplan,

 - company profile and booth number on the conference mobile app, and